 The shoulder joint is known as the Gleno-humeral joint, where the shoulder blade and humerus (upper arm bone) attach.
 There is significant connective tissue and several ligaments holding these bones together.

 A ‘frozen shoulder’ typically refers to inflammation, scarring and tightening of the connective tissue surrounding the shoulder joint.
 Subsequently, this may result in shoulder pain and loss of shoulder movement.
-Frozen shoulders occur most commonly in individuals over 40 years of age.

 A frozen shoulder can typically be divided into 3 phases: